Another walk-off for Polanco; Twins beat Indians 8-7 in 11

 The Indians scored once in each of the first five innings, including home runs by Ramírez and Franmil Reyes and RBI doubles by Owen Miller and Amed Rosario.
 Reyes was 1 for his previous 32 before his 442-foot shot in the fifth that made it 5-2.

-But Minnesota had six straight hits, including a two-run double by Miguel Sanó, as part of a five-run fifth for a 7-5 lead.
+But Minnesota had six straight hits, including a two-run double by Sanó, as part of a five-run fifth for a 7-5 lead.

-One inning prior, Sanó deposited a fastball from Zach Plesac an estimated 475 feet away in the upper deck in right-center.

-Plesac gave up six runs, five earned, in 4 2/3 innings and has allowed 17 earned runs in 21 1/3 innings across four August starts.
+Zach Plesac gave up six runs, five earned, in 4 2/3 innings and has allowed 17 earned runs in 21 1/3 innings across four August starts.

+“It was a battle for him, but we got some runs early and then they had that big five-run inning,” interim Indians manager DeMarlo Hale said.
+“Trying to get him through that fifth.
+Left a ball up over the plate against Sano 0-2, slider that didn’t really do nothing.”

+One inning prior, Sanó deposited a fastball an estimated 475 feet away in the upper deck in right-center.

-Lewis Thorpe, recalled from Triple-A St. Paul to start for Minnesota, exited with left shoulder soreness after walking three of four batters in the second.
+Lewis Thorpe, recalled from Triple-A St. Paul to start for Minnesota, exited with left shoulder soreness after walking three of four batters in the second and will be going on the injured list.
 The lefty recently pitched two minor league games after missing nearly two months with a strain of the same shoulder.

 MORE COVID-19 CASES

-Twins manager Rocco Baldelli said two more staff members are out with “COVID-related issues.”
+Baldelli said two more staff members are out with “COVID-related issues.”
 First-base coach Tommy Watkins left Monday’s game and tested positive for the coronavirus; hitting coach Edgar Varela contracted COVID-19 while away from the team caring for family members who were stricken with the virus.

 “We’re hoping in every way and doing our best as a staff to make sure that we keep it localized.
 There’s no way to know.
 There’s no way to feel confident I think about anything related to COVID, but we’re going to do everything that we can to make sure that we keep this at the level that it’s at,” he said.